course-details-portlet

 Further on evaluation

-Students with legitimate leave of absence at the final examination and students who receive the grade F may re-sit examination in the following semester.
+Retake of the exam: Students with legitimate leave of absence at the final examination and students who receive the grade F may retake the exam the following semester.
+Completion of the compulsory assignment in a previous semester may be approved by the department.

 Course materials